U9H/kaiwa.old/README.md

 # Kaiwa

 Kaiwa is an opinionated, self-hosted, and simple commenting system.
-It's meant for static sites & created with Rust / Actix.
+It's meant for static sites & created with Rust.
 It uses containers and is meant to be run on cheap servers.

 ## Inspiration